shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/developing/update-config-with-api.md

 c.execute({})
 ```

-{% include warning title="Caution" content="This will update all of the engines, apps, and frameworks in this pipelne configuration to the latest version without any further interaction or confirmation.
-Just be sure you're aware of this before proceeding." %}
+{% include warning title="Caution" content="This will update all of the engines, apps, and frameworks in this pipeline configuration to the latest version without any further interaction or confirmation.
+Be sure you’re aware of this before proceeding." %}

 ## Updating the core